IBM-Cloud/docs/toolchains/toolchains_integrations.md

 Configure a custom tool so that it works with other tools in your toolchain and is available to your team:

 1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **Other Tool**.
-1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
+1. If you have a toolchain on {{site.data.keyword.Bluemix_notm}} Public and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
+Alternatively, on your app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
 Then, click **Overview**.
+If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Dedicated, on the Dashboard, on the **DEVOPS** tab, click the toolchain to open its Tool Integrations page.
+Alternatively, on the upper-right corner of the app's Overview page, click **View Toolchain**.
+Then, click **Tool Integrations**.
 1. Click **Add a Tool**.
 1. In the Tool Integrations section, click **Other Tool**.
 1. Type the tool name.